nySTAT/LinReg/README.md

 # LinReg
-This is a simple example of using linear regression to estimate the age of the universe with a real astronomy data set demonstrated by both R (https://nystat.github.io/LinReg/LinReg_R.html)and Python (https://nystat.github.io/LinReg/LinReg_Py.html).
+This is a simple example of using linear regression to estimate the age of the universe with a real astronomy data set demonstrated by both R (https://nystat.github.io/LinReg/LinReg_R.html) and Python (https://nystat.github.io/LinReg/LinReg_Py.html).

 Folder /docs/ contains the data example html files implemented in R and Python.